Life Long Learning Prep Course: Module 2 Webcast (2020): Principles of Laparoscopy/Robotics, Complications of Laparoscopy/Robotics & Mock Exam

 - Apply AUA guidelines towards the medical and surgical management of kidney stones.

 - Describe the effects of laparoscopy on the surgical patient and appreciate the potential complications.

-- Demonstrate understanding of the techniques of robotic urological surgery.
+- Demonstrate understanding of the techniques.

 METHOD OF PARTICIPATION:

 Learners will participate in this online educational activity by taking the pretest, viewing the webcast and completing the posttest and evaluation.
 To claim CME credit for this enduring material, learners must complete the posttest, passing with 80% accuracy and submit the program evaluation.

 Estimated time to complete this activity: 3.50 hours

 The American Urological Association (AUA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.